- Rail Trail

 Railway history

-The Rosstown Rail Trail charts the original course of the private line which was the life long dream of William Murray Ross.
+The Rosstown Railway Heritage Trail charts the original course of the private line which was the life-long dream of William Murray Ross.
 He built the line with the intention of transporting sugar beet to his sugar beet mill, and the refined product to the Port of Melbourne.
-From start to finish, the railway line was plagued with problems ranging from a lack of funds to construction delays.
-When the mill failed to begin production, the line fell into disrepair without being used, and it was eventually dismantled, with the land being sold.
+From start to finish, the railway line was plagued with problems, ranging from a lack of funds to construction delays.
+When the mill failed to begin production, the line fell into disrepair without being used and was eventually dismantled, with the land being sold.

-However we observe the contribution of one entrepreneur who made the City and its surrounds what it is today.
+However we have to give credit to this unlucky entrepreneur who made the City of Glen Eira and its surrounds what it is today.

 Nearby Trails